kiranaananda/portfolio/_pages/about.md

 </tr>
 </tbody>
 </table>
-<p><strong>Bachelor of Psychology </strong>(<em>S.Psi</em>), 2014-2018, GPA:&nbsp; 3.89 of 4.00 (cum laude)</p>
+<p><strong>Bachelor of Psychology </strong>(<em>S.Psi</em>), 2014-2018, cummulative GPA:&nbsp; 3.89 of 4.00 (cum laude)</p>
 <p>Universitas Gadjah Mada, Yogyakarta, Indonesia</p>
-<p>Won a silver medal in national psychometrics competition<em>. </em>Participating 2 international conferences (ICP &amp; AAICP) by being a fellow researcher in CICP UGM.
-Team leader of 21 mentors for peer counsellor program.
-Student unit member of disaster volunteer and journalistic club.
-Part-timing as teaching & research assistant in the final year.</p>
+<p>Won a silver medal in the national psychometrics competition.
+Participating in two international conferences (ICP and AAICP) as a fellow researcher in CICP UGM Team leader of 21 mentors for the peer counselor program.
+Student unit members of disaster volunteer and journalistic clubs Part-timing as a teaching and research assistant in the final year.</p>